-There are many different orbital positions around the earth.
+There are many orbital positions around the earth.
 Some are filling up, or are already filled with space junk, making them unusable.
 Placing a multi-million dollar satellite in orbit in one of these areas would only doom it to being destroyed at some point by a collision.

 One of the problems that gave rise to the first accumulation of space junk happened in the ’60s and ’70s.
 The propellant used in rockets or spacecraft was usually left in the tanks after a mission.
-Eventually the propellants would explode as they mixed with other chemicals.
+Eventually, the propellants would explode as they mixed with other chemicals.
 This would send fragments of material into orbit as the craft was destroyed.

 He proposed a theory on what has become to be known as the Kessler syndrome.
-His scenario stated that the density of objects in low-earth orbit will continue to cascade as objects collided with each other.
+His scenario stated that the density of objects in low-earth orbit would continue to cascade as objects collided with each other.
 The increase in space debris would then further the likelihood there would be other collisions.
 A tipping point would be reached where debris that continued to collide would hit a point that going into low-earth orbit would become impossible.
 A spacecraft wouldn’t be able to be launched because there would be no room for it to go because of the amount of space debris in orbit.
 Low-earth orbit would become impassable.

-There have been many things accidentally lost while in orbit.
-Ed White lost a glove on the first American space walk.
-A camera was lost during Gemini 10 by Michael Collins, another camera was lost by Sunita Williams on a shuttle trip to the international space station in 2006, and garbage bags from the Soviet space station, Mir, were released, along with a toothbrush, and a wrench.
+It hasn’t been hard for space debris to accumulate, and there have been many things accidentally lost by astronauts while in orbit.
+Ed White lost a glove on the first American spacewalk while a camera was lost during Gemini 10 by Michael Collins.
+Another camera was lost by Sunita Williams on a shuttle trip to the International Space Station in 2006, and garbage bags from the Soviet space station, Mir, were released, along with a toothbrush, and a wrench.

-Some ideas for cleaning up the junk have included lasers, walls or sails that would “gather” space junk by allowing it to crash into it, and gels that could catch pieces together.
-These are only suggestions, and right now there is no apparent solution to the problem.
-It’s a big problem because if the Kessler Syndrome were to happen, no new satellites could be launched and space travel would stop.
-Let’s hope that someone wants to really take on the role of a celestial garbage collector.
+Some ideas for cleaning up the junk have included using lasers, walls, sails that would “gather” space junk by allowing the pieces to crash into it, and gels that could catch pieces together.
+These are only suggestions, and right now, there is no apparent solution to the problem.
+It’s a big problem because if the Kessler Syndrome were to happen, no new satellites could be launched, and space travel would stop.
+Let’s hope that someone wants to take on the role of a celestial garbage collector.